jennieathanasiatran/jennieathanasiatran/README.md

 - 👋 Hi, I’m @jennieathanasiatran
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Programming
-- 🌱 I’m currently learning basic programming with C
+- 🌱 I’m currently learning basic programming with C and making intership
-- 📫 How to reach me: trankhauyen97@Gmail.com
+- 📫 How to reach me: trankhauyen97@gmail.com

 <!---
 jennieathanasiatran/jennieathanasiatran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.